alwaysdata/documentation/content/databases/postgresql.en.md

 ## Other informations

+The maximum number of simultaneous connections per user is *50*.
+On request, it is possible to change this for VPS and dedicated servers.

 It is possible to see the names of all of the databases and users on the PostgreSQL servers.
 This is a limitation on PostgreSQL usage in a shared environment.
 Databases contents are NOT reachable.

 *Untrusted* PostgreSQL languages, which executes arbitrary code with administrator privileges (running PostgreSQL), cannot be used on our servers.